MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 config = "General" # the config of maa, should not be changed most of time
 ```

-`adb_path` is the path of `adb` executable, you can set it to the absolute path of `adb` or or leave it empty if it is in PATH.
-You can use `adb` shipped by emulator, like `address` is the address of device used by `adb`, like `emulator-5554` or `127.0.0.1:[port]`.
-`config` used to specify some configurations of host and emulator.
+`adb_path` is the path of `adb` executable, you can set it to the absolute path of `adb` or or leave it empty if it is in PATH. `address` is the address of device used by `adb`, like `emulator-5554` or `127.0.0.1:[port]`, the port of some common emulators can be found in the [MAA FAQ][emulator-ports]. `config` used to specify some configurations of host and emulator.
 It's default value is `CompatMac` on macOS, `CompatPOSIXShell` on Linux and `General` on other platforms.
 More optional configs can be found in `config.json` in resource directory.

 For some common emulators, you can use `preset` to use predefined configurations: